easyuc/EasyUC/uc-dsl/examples/reentrancy/README.md

-Re-entrant Two Party Functionality for Joint Computation
+Reentrant Two Party Functionality for Joint Computation
 =====================================================================

-The files in this directory define a re-entrant two party functionality for jointly carrying out a computation involving inputs to the two parties.
+The files in this directory define a reentrant two party functionality for jointly carrying out a computation involving inputs to the two parties.
 Unlike in the SMC2 example, the parties' clients only learn each other's identities (ports) when they receive their